So you want to make an infographic? I can already tell we'll get along.

 Negative space is the blank space surrounding objects in a design.

-Creating space around the elements in your design allows readers the breathing room to process the information.
-Pro tip: if you are using a 16pt size, the line height should be no less than 1.2.
+Creating space around the elements in your design gives readers breathing room to process the information.
+Pro tip: if you're using a 16pt size, your line height should be no less than 1.2.

-13. Practice, practice, practice.
+13. Practice, practice, practice